Guide for Persistence

 Note that the implementation of the proxy source involves the Store creating a normal UM source object.
 As such, the user is responsible for providing the Store with a UM library configuration with appropriate source-scoped options.
 For most source-scoped configuration options, there is no requirement for the proxy source's settings to match the original source's settings.
 However, there are a few that should be configured the same:

 Some UM customers have found reasons to intentionally configure their proxy source differently from the original source.
 For example, to conserve network resources, some customers choose to configure a different transport and change topic-to-transport session mappings.
-Feel free to contact Informatica support for guidance in configuring your proxy sources.
+Feel free to contact UM Support for guidance in configuring your proxy sources.

 If the Store running the proxy source fails, the other Stores in the Quorum/Consensus group detect a source failure again and can elect a new Store to initiate a proxy source, subject to the Store Option "proxy-source-repo-quorum-required".